SalamiArmy/CryptoBoet/README.md

-# ImageBoet
+# Crypto Boet
-## A simple python bot for Telegram for idiots who laugh at memes.
+## A simple python bot for Telegram for talking about crypto in group chats

-### What is ImageBoet?
+### What is Crypto Boet?
-ImageBoet is a chat bot for telegram that is funny to watch fail!
+Crypto Boet is a chat bot for telegram that knows the price of crypto currencies

 ### How does it work?
-ImageBoet will listen for all messages in a given chat (either directly with him or in a chat room which you invite him to) starting with "/get". tl;dr: Look at one of the existing commands, you must have a run(bot, chat_id, user, request_text, keyConfig, number_of_results) function.
+Crypto Boet will listen for all messages in a given chat (either directly with him or in a chat room which you invite him to) starting with "/get". tl;dr: Look at one of the existing commands, you must have a run(bot, chat_id, user, request_text, keyConfig, number_of_results) function.

 ### How do I make my own bot using this?